Heart of Stone (Star Trek: Deep Space Nine): Reception

 "Heart of Stone" was first broadcast on February 6, 1995, in broadcast syndication.
 It received Nielsen ratings of 8.3 million.
 This placed it in fourth place in the timeslot.
 This was an increase from the episode aired the previous week, as "Life Support" gained a rating of 8.2 million.
 It was the fourth most viewed episode of the season on first broadcast after "The Search", "Defiant" and "Meridian".

 Several reviewers re-watched the episode after the end of the series.
 Zack Handlen reviewed the episode for The A.V.
 Club in October 2012.
 He had reservations about the episode up until the twist involving the Founder, and thought that Visitor's performance as Kira had been slightly off all episode.
 He thought that having Kira admit her feelings for Odo was rushed and was disappointed by it and felt it ruined what he had considered to be one of the best episodes of the season.
 He was pleased that Odo was as suspicious as he was, and the twist was made all the more striking by the performances.
 He felt that the Nog/Sisko story was just as good, having felt that Nog had been "off-putting" previously but the performance by Eisenberg in "Heart of Stone" was "amazing".
 He particularly praised Nog's monologue explaining his motives to join Starfleet, and said it was "terrific" as it was "exciting because it's unexpected".

 Jamahl Epsicokhan of Jammer's Reviews, felt that the main Odo/Kira plot was "contrived" in that the female Founder stole a Maquis ship and set up the entire situation simply to attempt to convince Odo to return to his people.
 He said that the Nog and Sisko plot was "lightweight but amiable", and he gave the episode an overall score of 2.5 out of 4.
 Michelle Erica Green watched the episode for the website TrekNation, and also questioned the main plot.
-She wrote "what was the shapeshifter going to do if someone OTHER than Kira was in the runabout with Odo?
+She wrote: "What was the shapeshifter going to do if someone OTHER than Kira was in the runabout with Odo?
 Did she sit around and wait for the two of them to leave the station together?"
 She had further concerns about the direction of the Odo and Kira relationship, and described the romance as a "cop-out".
 She thought that Odo's declaration of his feelings felt forced, and that the plot featuring a crystal creature attacking a crew member reminded her of something from Star Trek: The Original Series.

-In 2019, ScreenRant ranked this as one of the top ten episodes for the character Nog, noting how it allowed the character to stop seeming "aimless".
+In 2019, Screen Rant ranked this as one of the top ten episodes for the character Nog, noting how it allowed the character to stop seeming "aimless".

-In 2018, SyFy recommend this episode for its abbreviated watch guide for the Bajoran character Kira Nerys.
-They note that this focuses on Kira and Odo, as they are stranded together and one is trapped, thus leading to a lot of discussion.
+In 2018, SyFy recommended this episode for its abbreviated watch guide for the Bajoran character Kira Nerys.
+They noted that it focuses on Kira and Odo, as they are stranded together and one is trapped, thus leading to a lot of discussion.